EPCCed/2023-09-06-rse-singularity/_episodes/singularity-gettingstarted.md

 > Note that in addition to providing a repository that you can pull container images from, [Sylabs Cloud Library](https://cloud.sylabs.io/) can also build Singularity images for you from a *recipe* - a configuration file defining the steps to build an image.
 We will look at recipes and building images later in the workshop.
 {: .callout}

-### Pulling a container image from Sylabs Cloud Library
+### Pulling a container image from a remote library

-Let's begin by creating a `test` directory, changing into it and _pulling_ an existing container image from Sylabs Cloud Library:
+Let's begin by creating a `test` directory, changing into it and _pulling_ an existing container image from a remote library:

 ~~~
 $ mkdir test